 Split – Historic Treasure of the Croatian Coast (2-3 days plus island trips)

-Split’s main draw for visitors is Diocletian’s Palace, a 4th-century complex that embodies the power and influence the Roman Empire once held here.
+Split’s main draw for visitors is Diocletian’s Palace, a 4th-century complex that embodies the power and influences the Roman Empire once held here.
 Globetrotters particularly keen on history and archaeology should give Split an extra day or two, allowing themselves time to explore the ruined city of Salona, Klis Fortress, Solin, Trogir, St Duje’s Cathedral, and more.
 If you want to feel like a local for a day, try picigin, a non-competitive ball based game that predates soccer and has been part of Split life since 1908.
 The city also happens to be a fantastic base for exploring the Dalmatian Coast’s islands, including white pebble beach lined Brac, glamorous Hvar, historic Trogir, and Vis, home to an ancient walled town that’s considerably less busy than Dubrovnik.
 Perhaps Split’s prettiest day trip though is to the waterfalls of the River Krka, and the Sibernik Riviera.

 Dubrovnik – Pearl of the Adriatic Coast (2-3 days plus day trips)